-Concentrix, Northern Ireland
+Concentrix.
+Northern Irelan

-The practical and legal aspects.
-If you ask a worker to move to your country, you have some responsibility towards them.
+- Is their experience what you expect?
+Qualifications that appear to be the same could have different meanings in different countries, so be sure to do some background research on cited qualifications. - ask a worker to move to your country, you have some responsibility towards them.
 Is it important that the employee speaks the language of your country?
-Doing so will help them to better integrate into their new environment.
+Doing so will help them to better integrate in their new environment.
 Also consider practicalities, such as whether or not their social security and health insurance will transfer between countries, and whether they will need a work permit.

 'It's important to make sure that the working environment and the job on offer is really suitable for a jobseeker from another country.
-We want a win-win situation for the candidate and for the company.'
+We want a win-win situation for the candidates and for the company.'